 Fast forward to 2016, after a successful launch of our first book, we’ve decided to quit Facebook where black propaganda and purveyors of fake news now reign supreme.

 We’re now focusing on building our organic traffic and attracting readers who really care about what we have to offer.
-Our contents are divided into four categories:
+Our contents are divided into five categories:

 - Juander Why, a growing library of enlightening articles that all started with a simple question: Why?
 It seeks to find answers to questions you never realized you wanted to ask–from why we’re called Filipinos to why we love eating rice.